fenago/ml-scikit-keras-tensorflow/labs/lab_E.md

 Other Popular ANN Architectures
 ===============================

-In this appendix I will give a quick overview of a few historically important neural network architectures that are much less used today than deep Multilayer Perceptrons convolutional neural networks
+In this lab I will give a quick overview of a few historically important neural network architectures that are much less used today than deep Multilayer Perceptrons convolutional neural networks